sladkovm/sladkovm.github.io/_posts/2017-05-23-what-it-takes-to-qualify-for-uci-gf-wc.markdown

 For the rest no surprises and speed drops with age, but note that M65 can deliver average above 30.0 kph.
 Chapeau!

 Overall the pack broke into smaller groups of 20-30 riders.
 In the hindsight I must admit that crunching through the fast start is a paramount for success in such races.
 If the group rides away from you there is no chance to catch them again, unless good collaboration can be established with other riders, but I did not have luck to witness one.

+Now back to training - there is plenty of work to do.